In conjunction with Core Physiotherapy & Pilates Studio

 - Orthopaedic conditions

-Broadly, treatment can be classified into a neurodevelopmental approach.
-Within this spectrum different frames of references like neurodevelopmental therapy, sensory integration, techniques such as PNF and motor control, splinting and bracing, gait retraining, hydrotherapy and Pilates are used.
-Short term and long term goals are formed keeping the expectations and concerns of the parents along with the current functional status of the child.
+Short term and long-term goals are formed while keeping the expectations and concerns of the parents along with the current functional status of the child.

 We focus on bringing the best out of every child through play and help achieve their goals by making them functionally as independent as possible.